 The S’Cure Spinner is made of a new, revolutionary polypropylene material that is called Flowlite.
 This material is incredibly lightweight, but also very durable.
 The shell of the suitcase is, therefore, incredibly strong and resistant to pretty much anything.
 And it is really easy to clean, which is something I always look for in luggage.

 The suitcase also has a rubber frame gasket.
-This was integrated into its build in order to make the suitcase as waterproof as possible.
+This was integrated into its build to make the suitcase as waterproof as possible.
 The rubber gasket also repels any dirt and moisture that tries to get into your suitcase, so you can have some peace of mind knowing that your possessions will stay dry and clean no matter what.

 In terms of design, it isn’t the most stylish suitcase ever, but it looks okay.
 It has a matte finish with a dot pattern on the front, and also the classic Samsonite logo in the middle.
 Overall, there is nothing really special about the design of the suitcase, but Samsonite made up for that with the color variety.
 You can get the S’Cure Spinner in 3 (currently in stock) different colors, but I have to single out the Dark Blue version.

 The S’Cure Spinner is a zipperless suitcase.
-If you are not really familiar with zipperless luggage and its benefits, check out our review of best zipperless luggage.
+If you are not really familiar with zipperless luggage and its benefits, check out our review of the best zipperless luggage.

 This suitcase features a 3-point locking system.
 The main lock is TSA approved, which is great for anyone who frequently flies to the United States.
 It’s also a combination lock, and you can easily set it up yourself.